cemterakye/cemterakye/README.md

 - 👋 Hi, I’m @cemterakye
-- 👀 I’m interested in data science, machine learning, deep learning
+- 👀 I’m interested in data science, machine learning, deep learning and business intelligence.
 - 💞️ I’m looking to collaborate on some projects about deep learning.
 - 📫 You can reach me at that adress cem.terakye@gmail.com